-One of the best ways to use to convert an image to a toned black and white image is by using Photoshop’s Gradient Map tool.
+One of the best ways to use to convert an image to a toned black and white image is by applying a black to white gradient map in Photoshop.
 With the gradient map tool, you can create a lot of kick-ass looking toned black and white photos, but you can also create some crazy stuff which looks horrible, so take care.

-In this tutorial, I will show you how to work with the Photoshop Gradient Map tool to achieve a professional looking toned black and white image.
+In this Photoshop Gradient Map tutorial, I will show you how to use a white to black gradient to convert an image into black and white

 Here is the original color image that I will convert into a toned black and white photo using a gradient map in Photoshop.

-How to Make a Basic Black and White Conversion Using the Photoshop Gradient Map Tool
+How to Make a Basic Black and White Conversion Using the Photoshop Gradient Tool

 You can reset your foreground and background colors to the default black and white colors by pressing D.

-Next step is to add a Gradient Map Adjustment layer.
+The next step is to add a Gradient Map Adjustment layer.
 You can do this by clicking the New Adjustment Layer icon at the bottom of the layer panel, and select Gradient Map from the list.
+You can also access the gradient map tool from the adjustments panel.
+Just look for an icon with a linear gradient bar.

-The gradient map defaults to a black and white, however, sometimes it looks inverted.
+The gradient map defaults to a black to white gradient, however, this makes the image look like it is inverted.
 Don’t worry, just click the reverse checkbox in the gradient map properties panel and your photo will instantly look normal again.
+This is the number one reason for users to think that a Photoshop gradient map is not working correctly.

 Clicking on the gradient fill fading from black to white will open up the Gradient Editor, which we will do later on.

-If you, on the other hand, choose the little downward pointing arrow just to the left of the gradient fill you open up the presets gallery or Gradient Picker panel.
+If you, on the other hand, choose the little downward pointing arrow just to the left of the gradient fill you open up the presets gallery or Gradient Picker panel directly without the gradient editor dialog.

 If you want a better view for previewing the gradient presets, just click the cogwheel again and select small list or large list from the options menu.
 Choosing a list will make a short description appear beside each of the thumbnails.